yapily/yapily-sdk-java/README.md

 application at [https://dashboard.yapily.com]().

 Specify the financial institutions you want to work with and save your application.
 You will then be prompted to download your application credentials.
-These application credentials can then be used to authorise your requests against the [yapily API](https://docs.yapily.com/#get-started).
+These application credentials can then be used to authorise your requests against the [Yapily API](https://docs.yapily.com/#get-started).

 ## Installation